 Scores reward activity instead of intent, creating high numbers that don't translate into pipeline.

 This is why effective implementation is not about "configuring Pardot".
-It's about architecting a revenue system that produces trustworthy signals across Marketing, Sales, and RevOps.
+It is about architecting a revenue system that produces trustworthy signals across Marketing, Sales, and RevOps.

 Turning features on does not create a scalable revenue engine.
 What matters is how data, automation, and people work together inside Salesforce and Account Engagement.